-This national learning report will analyse the findings of the investigations previously carried out by HSIB concerning incidents classified as never events.
+This national learning report examines the findings of the investigations previously carried out by HSIB concerning incidents classified as 'never events'.

 Our national learning reports can be used by healthcare leaders, policymakers, and the public to: